The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 ### Touchdown:

-* If you have a Ninja or Scholar in the group I would advise to focus down one of the dragons to get the most value out of Mug and Chain Strategem.
+* If you have a Ninja or Scholar in the group, I would advise to focus down one of the dragons to get the most value out of Mug and Chain Strategem.
 * The most important thing here is to hit Gluttony and Plentiful Harvest before both of them die.
 * End with zero Soul Slice charges.